-Members of the Sarracenia genus are hardy perennial insectivorous plants that may reach from 15 cm to 1.2 meters in height.
+Members of the Sarracenia genus are hardy perennial insectivorous plants that may reach from 15 cm to 1.2 meters (6 inches to 4 feet) in height.

-The pitcher plant usually come into bloom in the second half of spring
+The pitcher plant usually comes into bloom in the second half of spring

 They carry green or purple veined hooded pitcher flowers; though some varieties of Sarracenia have drooping yellow flowers.

 The above two photos of pitcher plants were taken in Borneo, and belong to the Sarraceniaceae family, most likely Nepenthes (Monkey cups).
 I've included them here, because they are just so beautiful and I have no relevant place on the site for growing these tropical plants.
 See the picture below for the North American Sarracenia spp.

 Some common names for Sarracenia include Pitcher plant, Indian Cup, Trumpet Leaf, and Side Saddle Flower.